-Steven Menashi is of counsel to the litigation group in Kirkland's New York office.
-He has represented clients such as IBM, Pfizer, UBS, Safelite, and Abbott Labs in state and federal cases involving constitutional and administrative law matters as well as issues such as antitrust, products liability, federal preemption, pharmaceutical regulation, securities, trade secrets, contract disputes, and the False Claims Act.
+Steven Menashi is a partner in the litigation group of Kirkland's New York office.
+He has represented clients such as IBM, Pfizer, UBS, and Abbott Labs in state and federal cases involving constitutional and administrative law matters as well as issues such as antitrust, products liability, federal preemption, pharmaceutical regulation, securities, trade secrets, contract disputes, and the False Claims Act.

 Prior to joining Kirkland, he served as a law clerk to Justice Samuel A. Alito Jr. of the Supreme Court of the United States and to Judge Douglas H. Ginsburg of the U.S. Court of Appeals for the District of Columbia Circuit.
 He has held fellowships at New York University School of Law and Georgetown University Law Center and has published articles in several law reviews and other publications.